Milos60625/Expense-Tracker/README.md

 # Expense Tracker

-Expense tracker is the name says is an application that helps you keep track of your budget.
+Expense tracker is an application that helps you keep track of your budget.

 ## Technologies